 Support groups such as Narcotics Anonymous are encouraged for those in recovery.
 Many recovering addicts not only actively participate in these 12-step support groups, they also go on to become mentors and sponsors to other individual in recovery.
 The support that is received in these groups is conducive to lasting recovery.

-If you or someone you love has a question about rehabilitation, support groups or recovery, call us at 800-821-3880.
+If you or someone you love has a question about rehabilitation, support groups or recovery, call us at 800-821-3880 ( Who Answers?).
 Our toll-free helpline is answered by caring treatment advisors who can assist in your search for help.
 Calls are confidential and secure for the protection of your privacy.